bartificer/programming-by-stealth/docs/pbs33.md

 Let’s take a moment to break this down.
 Firstly, we said earlier that tests consist of one or more assertions – in this case, you can see two assertions inside one test.

 The function `QUnit.test()` adds a test into the test suite.
 The first argument is the title of the test.
 The second argument is a callback or anonymous function which defines the code for the test.
 The anonymous function names the first argument `assert`.
 The QUnit documentation specifies that the callback/anonymous function will be called with a reference to `QUnit.assert`, an object that defines all the standard assertion functions.
-We could name this first argument anything we liked, but, what ever we chose to name it, we would have to use that name instead of `assert` when calling any of the assertion functions.
-Hence, I strongly recommend you stick with QUnit convention, and name the first argument to the callback/anonymous function in calls to `QUnit.test` `assert`, or, at least something sensible like `a`.
+We could name this first argument anything we liked, but, whatever we chose to name it, we would have to use that name instead of `assert` when calling any of the assertion functions.
+Hence, I strongly recommend you stick with QUnit convention, and name the first argument to the callback/anonymous function in calls to `QUnit.test` `assert`, or at least something sensible like `a`.

-Finally, within our anonymous function we call two assertions, first, we check that the outer namespace `pbs` exists using the simple `ok()` assertion function, then we check that the nested namespace `pbs.math` exists in the same way.
+Finally, within our anonymous function, we call two assertions: first, we check that the outer namespace `pbs` exists using the simple `ok()` assertion function, then we check that the nested namespace `pbs.math` exists in the same way.

 The `ok()` assertion function expects two arguments, the value to test for truthiness, and a string describing the test.